Behavioral Health Concentration

 A thesis degree program that prepares students for careers in applied behavioral health research and outcomes evaluation.
 Requirements include completing a set of COPH core courses, coursework in behavioral health, courses in research methods, a comprehensive exam, and a thesis.

-The Masters of Social Work/Masters of Public Health Dual-Degree Program (MSW/MPH)
+The Masters of Social Work/Masters of Public Health Concurrent-Degree Program (MSW/MPH)

 (Behavioral Health Concentration):